osiegmar/logback-awslogs-json-encoder/README.md

   Default: false.
 * **includeMarker**: If true, logback markers will be included, too.
 Default: true.
 * **includeMdcData**: If true, MDC keys/values will be included, too.
 Default: true.
+* **mdcPrefix**: the key under which MDC values are stored.
+If empty or `null` MDC values will be written in the main object and can potentially overwrite other fields like level or message.
+Default: `"mdc"`.
 * **includeCallerData**: If true, caller data (source file-, method-, class name and line) will be included, too.
 Default: false.
 * **includeRootCauseData**: If true, root cause exception of the exception passed with the log